Skip to content

 Bram talked for twenty minutes straight.
 The timeline.
 The symptoms.
 The house.
 The unfinished bathroom.
 The guest bedroom demo.
 The urgent care dismissal.
 His father's death and his resulting distrust of medicine.
 All of it.

-Dr. Chen nodded throughout, taking notes on an actual paper pad, not a tablet.
+Dr. Corposano nodded throughout, taking notes on an actual paper pad, not a tablet.

 "What you're describing is consistent with CIRS—Chronic Inflammatory Response Syndrome—from mold exposure," she said when he finished.
 "But I want to run comprehensive testing to rule out other causes and to establish baselines.
 We'll test your inflammatory markers, check for autoimmune conditions, look at mold antibodies, and assess your overall immune function.
 We'll also test your home environment."